Wineries To Visit In Sonoma Valley, California

-My love of winery touring is well-documented—it’s one of my favorite travel activities when headed to any area known for wine (no, I’m not looking at you, north Georgia…).
+My love of winery touring is well-documented—it’s one of my favorite travel activities when headed to any area known for wine.
 And California’s Sonoma Valley is one of the wine world’s meccas.
 So getting to head out there for my actual day job is a total bonus!

 While I will probably never visit all 400+ Sonoma Valley wineries in my lifetime (!!!), I’m getting to more each time I visit, and thought I’d share my experiences from some of the ones I’ve enjoyed so far, and what you can expect on your own visit.